Cloudxtreme/sshkey-manager-1/README.md

 $ ./sshkey-mgr-admin upload <name> <storage>
 ```

-For example, you have generate a key named `test` and you want to backup it to `xiaoming@192.168.20.1:~/sshkey-storage/`:
+For example, you have generated a key named `test` and you want to backup it to `xiaoming@192.168.20.1:~/sshkey-storage/`:
 ```shell
 $ ./sshkey-mgr-admin upload test xiaoming@192.168.20.1:~/sshkey-storage/
 ```